KevinUTAT/active_data_set/README.md

 The focus of this tool is *active learning*, by providing simple work flow of editing existing annotations that maybe generated through active learning. \
 The current build supports loading a existing datasets with images and labels and allows you to edit, delete and add new annotations.\
 The tools is light weight and build with Python and PySide2 framework.
+## Approach
+This program treats your data cautiously. \
+All your changes are saved in a data structure as changes, this allows two things:
+- You can undo you modification with ease.
+It just have to remove an entry in the data structure.
+- Your changes will not write to your labels only if you explicitly do so.
 # Change log
+### 2021-03-05
+- Task system will except a yaml file for class names.
+- Re-do interface for editing target class.
+Now use a drop down menu if a ymal file is loaded.
+- Now you can set a default class.
+Simplify steps when only added one class to data set
+- Fix a bug when working with outside labels, newline are not added to the end
+- Add label integrity checker to look for bad label due to the bug above
 ### 2021-02-07
 - Task system are functioning in a bare bone manner.
 - Now task will track all of finished data so you can pick up later